The ABIRC Team

 Outside of work, she enjoys traveling for the sole purpose of discovering new foods; hiking; fishing; and an array of water sports with her family and friends.
 She also loves to keep herself occupied by uncovering/testing new food recipes, building model kits, and raising betta fish.

-Danny Vang, B.A. – Program Assistant
+Danny Vang, B.A. – Content Writing Development Specialist

 Mr. Vang graduated from the University of California, Davis with a Bachelor of Arts degree in English and a minor in Education.
 His former leadership experiences include being the President and Secretary for the Hmong Student Union at UC Davis, Administrative Coordinator for Southeast Asian (SEA) Graduation, and a mentor for several SEA youth conferences.
 Before he joined the ABIRC team, he worked as a Day Support Provider, where he provided supervision and tutoring services to first grade classrooms, the Special Day Class, and the children of school staff.